Ryan-Goosen/Pomodora-Clock/README.md

 ### Prerequisites
 - Python
 - ttkbootstrap
+- pygame

 ### Running from code:
-1. Open your terminal inside of the folder
+1. Open your terminal inside the folder
 2. Running the program:

    2.1 `python3 main.py` on **Linux Machines**